xuguofu98/xuguofu98.github.io/_pages/about.md

 </style>

 ## Biography
 Hi!
-I am a first-year Ph.D. student in the Department of Electrical and Computer Engineering at Stony Brook University.
-Before that, I received an M.E. degree in Electrical Engineering from Southwest Jiaotong University in 2023 and a B.E. degree in Electrical Engineering and Automation from University of Shanghai for Science and Technology in 2020.
+I am a second-year Ph.D. student in the Department of Electrical and Computer Engineering at Stony Brook University.
+Before that, I received an M.E. degree in Electrical Engineering from Southwest Jiaotong University in 2023.
 Currently, my research interest mainly lies in machine learning for power systems.

 ## News and Updates
 - 10/2024 Our paper "Learning-Based, Runtime Reachability Analysis of Microgrid Dynamics" has been accepted by IEEE Transactions on Power Systems.